 From 2012 offered to continuing students only.
-Students who wish to undertake this specialty course from 2012 should refer to the Master of Nursing Practice (H771) for more information.
+Students who wish to undertake this specialty course should refer to the Master of Nursing Practice (H771) for more information.

 The Graduate Diploma course is designed to prepare nurses to meet contemporary challenges in the specialist field of critical care nursing and to progressively build upon knowledge and skills required to comprehensively care for critically ill patients.
 The course responds to the demands of industry and partnership/collaborating hospitals for nurses with sophisticated specialty skills and knowledge.
 The course links Deakin University with existing partners and a number of other collaborating hospitals, all of which have a high demand for specialist critical care nurses.

-Team-Based Learning (TBL), a specific educational strategy that involves individual preparation, team discussions and immediate lecture feedback, is conducted at the Melbourne Burwood Campus.
+Team-Based Learning (TBL), a specific educational strategy that involves individual preparation, team discussions and immediate class feedback, is conducted at Burwood (Melbourne).
 Team-Based Learning assists students to further develop their critical thinking, problem solving and teamwork skills by applying recently learnt knowledge to real clinical issues.

-A compulsory introductory five-day program on the Melbourne Burwood Campus is normally held in the second week of February.
+A compulsory introductory five-day program at Burwood (Melbourne) is normally held in the second week of February.

-On completion of the Graduate Diploma course, students are eligible to continue studies towards the Master of Nursing Practice.
-The Master of Nursing Practice (by coursework) may be entered directly from a Graduate Diploma of Nursing Practice (Critical Care) [requires an additional 4 credit points of study].
+On completion of the Graduate Diploma course, students wishing to continue studies must enrol in H771 Master of Nursing Practice.
+Credit will be granted for units completed in the Graduate Diploma of Nursing Practice (Critical Care).

 Students wishing to complete the Master of Nursing Practice by research and undertake the 4 credit point minor thesis must have completed HNN727 Research in Nursing and Midwifery, and must achieve a Distinction or above for 75% of the units undertaken in the Graduate Diploma of Nursing Practice specialty course.